SkygearIO/guides/chat/basics/ios.md

 By default, if you try to create conversations with same list of participants with `createConversation`.
 You will eventually create different conversations with the identical participants.

-This may or may be a desire behavior in your application depends on your app design.
+This may or may not be a desire behavior in your application depends on your app design.

 If you want to make sure each conversation contains distinct participants, you can set `distinctByParticipants` in options to be `true`.